informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/16-querier-consumer.md

 querying for a person that will work in the _current context_.

-We can see that the `PersonQuerierContext` trait has `PersonContext` and `ErrorContext` as its supertraits, indicating that the concrete context also needs to implement these two traits first.
+We can see that the `PersonQuerierContext` trait has `PersonContext` and `HasError` as its supertraits, indicating that the concrete context also needs to implement these two traits first.
 Due to quirks in Rust, the trait also requires the `Sized` supertrait, which is already implemented by most types other than `dyn Trait` types, so that we can use `Self` inside